ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 Stakeholders when teaching ESL to adults

-Adult students who attend a language school are stakeholders who are motivated by a number of factors, including seeking a better job or a promotion at their current job, traveling to an English-speaking country (or just traveling in general), assimilating to a new culture, communicating with a friend or loved one, or other personal goals.
+Adult students who attend a language school or online classes are stakeholders who are motivated by a number of factors, including seeking a better job or a promotion at their current job, traveling to an English-speaking country (or just traveling in general), assimilating to a new culture, communicating with a friend or loved one, or other personal goals.

 The company where adult students work

-Many adult English language students are specifically interested in learning business English and have been sent to the language institute by the company for whom they work.
+Many adult English language students are specifically interested in learning business English and have been sent to the in-person or online language institute by the company for whom they work.
 Their place of business has most likely paid for their English classes and, therefore, as a direct stakeholder, expects to see concrete results.

 The center director or your head teacher is a stakeholder in the adult student’s success.
-This is logical when you think of the language institute as a business.
+This is logical when you think of the language institute or company as a business.
 Like any business, the success of the institute hinges on its customers (individual students or the companies that send their employees) being satisfied with the results of their financial investment in English classes.
 For this reason, your supervisors are deeply invested in the success of your adult students.

-Consideration of stakeholders allows you to better understand why your students are learning English.
+Consideration of stakeholders allows you to better understand why your students are learning English

 If you recognize your students’ learning objectives and motivation, you can develop lessons that target specific language points to help them meet their goals.
 Without this knowledge, you won’t be able to support your younger students and their parents in achieving their learning goals, nor will you be able to help your adult students further their professional ambitions and meet their company’s standards.

-Knowing what each of the stakeholders expects from you right from the beginning will help you set realistic goals.
+Knowing what each of the stakeholders expects from you right from the beginning will help you set realistic goals

 This will allow you to work more effectively when planning lessons based on student objectives and choosing teaching methods and will help you to develop amicable relationships with your colleagues, supervisors, and students’ parents or employers.
+Stakeholders in education all have the same overarching goal: the success of the students.
+By communicating expectations, challenges, and victories, you and your ESL stakeholders will develop a mutually beneficial relationship driving the success of your students.

 Setting realistic goals helps you achieve them, resulting in stakeholder approval

-Achieving the goals you and your students set forth results in an environment of success in which the students and other stakeholders, such as parents, the school, or the company who sent the students, are satisfied and happy.
+Achieving the goals you and your students set forth results in an environment of success in which the students and other stakeholders, such as parents, the school, or the company that sent the students, are satisfied and happy.

 ESL stakeholders for the adult student, including the company they work for and your supervisors, are most interested in seeing the students achieve their language goals.
 To do this, you need to identify those goals early on and be upfront with stakeholders about what you can reasonably achieve.